Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the extent of the court’s involvement in restructuring procedures?

-In the case of the CRP, the court will first decide whether to dismiss or approve the CRP application.
+CRP In the case of the CRP, the court will first decide whether to dismiss or approve the CRP application.
+If the court issues a company recovery order, it will appoint an individual to act as special controller and fix such reasonable remuneration as the court considers appropriate.
 Thereafter, the special controller may not without the express consent of the court:

 - engage the company in any commitment of more than six months; or

-Compromise or arrangement The court’s involvement in a compromise or arrangement predominantly extends to deciding whether to approve the compromise or arrangement after it has been approved by the requisite majorities of creditors or shareholders.
+Compromise or arrangement The court’s involvement in a compromise or arrangement predominantly extends to deciding whether to approve a voluntary compromise after it has been approved by the requisite majorities of creditors or shareholders.

 What is the extent of creditors’ involvement in restructuring procedures and what actions are they prohibited from taking against the company in the course of the proceedings?

-With respect to actions which creditors are prohibited from taking, a moratorium will apply during the period in which the company recovery procedure is in force.
-Its effects are as follows:
+Actions which creditors are prohibited from taking With respect to actions which creditors are prohibited from taking, a moratorium will apply during the period in which the company recovery procedure is in force.
+Its effects (in addition to those above) are as follows:

 - Any new or pending winding-up application against the company is stayed;

-- No resolution for dissolution and consequential winding up may be made against the company;
+- No resolution for the dissolution and consequential winding up of the company may be passed or given effect to;

-- The execution of monetary claims against the company is stayed;
+- The execution of monetary claims against the company and any interest that may otherwise accrue thereon will be stayed;

-- No precautionary or executive warrants may be enforced against the company; and
+- No arbitration proceedings may be made or continued against the company or any property of the company; and

-- No proceedings may be instituted or continued against the company.
+- No judicial proceedings may be commenced or continued against the company or its property.

-Compromise or arrangement The compromise or arrangement restructuring procedure may also be initiated by creditors.
+Compromise or arrangement Creditor involvement in a voluntary compromise The voluntary compromise restructuring procedure may also be initiated by creditors.
 On the application of any creditor, the court may order a meeting to consider a compromise or arrangement between the company and its creditors.

-The extent to which different classes of creditor will be involved in a compromise or arrangement procedure is likely to depend on the exact isolation point of ‘value break’ within a company’s capital structure and whether (on the basis of the company’s valuation) the class of creditor concerned has an economic interest in the company.
-For instance, where senior debt is unimpaired, with value break occurring in the junior tranche, it is likely that any compromise or arrangement proposed by the company will be made to both senior and junior lenders (and therefore, in such instances, both senior and junior lenders would play an active role in the restructuring, as they would have to approve any compromise or arrangement proposed to them).
-However, where a company is financed by both senior and junior debt, for instance, and value break occurs in the senior tranche, it is likely that the compromise or arrangement will be proposed only to the senior lenders since – due to the subordinated status of the junior lenders and the insufficiency of assets to cover the senior tranche of debt in full – the junior lenders may be adjudged by the company to have no economic interest in the company.
+The extent to which different classes of creditor will be involved in a voluntary compromise is likely to depend on the exact isolation point of ‘value break’ within a company’s capital structure and whether (on the basis of the company’s value) the class of creditor concerned has an economic interest in the company.
+For instance, where senior debt is unimpaired, with value break occurring in a junior tranche of debt, it is likely that any compromise or arrangement proposed by the company will be made to both the senior and junior lenders (and therefore, in such instances, both senior and junior lenders are likely to play an active role in the restructuring, as they would have to approve any compromise or arrangement proposed to them).
+However, where a company is financed by both senior and junior debt, and value break occurs in the senior tranche of debt, it is likely that the compromise or arrangement will be proposed only to the senior lenders since – due to the subordinated status of the junior lenders and the insufficiency of assets to cover the senior tranche of debt in full – the junior lenders may be adjudged by the company to have no economic interest in the company.

-A moratorium does not apply when a company is being restructured under the compromise or arrangement route.
+A moratorium does not apply when a company is being restructured under the compromise or arrangement route (irrespective of whether it is a voluntary or mediated compromise).

 Under what conditions may dissenting creditors be crammed down?

-The courts may approve a compromise or arrangement where it is supported by a majority in number (representing three-quarters in value) of creditors, members or respective classes thereof, as the case may be.
-This allows a company to pursue a restructuring plan against the will of dissenting hold-out creditors, which may merely hold a nuisance value in the company.
-However, the cram-down mechanism has the potential to bind only unsupportive minorities belonging to a class of creditor which has voted in favour of a plan (ie, it applies intra-class and cannot be used by one class of creditor to cram down another class into a restructuring plan).
+Voluntary compromise The courts may approve a compromise or arrangement where it is supported by a majority in number representing two-thirds in value of the creditors (or class thereof) or members (or class thereof), as the case may be.
+This allows a company to pursue a restructuring plan against the will of dissenting hold-out creditors, which may – for instance – merely hold a nuisance value in the company.
 The CRP does not contemplate a cram-down mechanism within its ambit; however, it is possible to conclude a compromise or arrangement with the CRP – this will allow a financially distressed company to benefit from the moratorium (which is a key feature of the CRP) while concomitantly using a compromise or arrangement to cram down dissident, minority hold-out creditors.

 Director and shareholder involvement